 \section{CRISPEX}

-An important part of the workflow with complex data products like the science-ready data cubes produced by the SST pipelines is being able to view and analyse them.
-Not a part of the pipelines per se, the CRIsp SPectral EXplorer\footnote{Details such as the changelog, how to keep an up-to-date distribution of CRISPEX, and a short usage tutorial can be found on the CRISPEX website: \url{https://www.crispex.org}.} \citep[CRISPEX; ][]{vissers12flocculent} is an IDL tool that offers such data cube browsing and analysis functionality.
+An important part of the workflow with complex data products like the science-ready data cubes produced by SSTRED is being able to view and analyze them.
+Not a part of SSTRED per se, CRISPEX \citepads{2012ApJ...750...22V} is an IDL tool that offers such data cube browsing and analysis functionality.
+Details such as the changelog, how to keep an up-to-date distribution of CRISPEX, and a short usage tutorial can be found on the CRISPEX github page.\footnote{See \url{https://github.com/grviss/crispex}.}

-From version 1.7.4, released in January 2018, CRISPEX supports the SOLARNET compliant science data cubes output by the pipeline.

-CRISPEX was originally developed for CRISP science data cubes stored in LP format files.\footnote{Along with the fz format, the LP (for ``La Palma'') format has been used for SST/SVST data at least since the early nineties.} CRISPEX was earlier extended to support data from the Interface Region Imaging Spectrograph \citep[IRIS; ][]{2014SoPh..289.2733D}, reading both its Level 3 spectrograph (SG) FITS cube files and the Level 2 slit-jaw image (SJI) files\footnote{See also the IRIS Technical Notes (ITN) 11 and 12 -- concerning data levels and header keywords, respectively -- on the IRIS website: \url{https://iris.lmsal.com/documents.html}.}.
-In fact, CRISPEX can handle any synthetic or observational data cube, provided it has been formatted according to either the legacy LP format, the SOLARNET compliant FITS format, or the IRIS FITS format (e.g., IRIS SJI-formatted SDO and Hinode data, or IRIS SG-formatted Bifrost cubes).
+From version 1.7.4, released in January 2018, CRISPEX supports the SOLARNET-compliant science data cubes output by SSTRED.
+CRISPEX was originally developed for CRISP science data cubes stored in LP format files.
+Along with the fz format, the LP (for ``La Palma'') format has been used for SST/SVST data since at least the early 1990s.
+CRISPEX was earlier extended to support data from IRIS \citepads{2014SoPh..289.2733D}, reading both its Level 3 spectrograph (SG) FITS cube files and the Level~2 slit-jaw image (SJI) files\footnote{See also the IRIS Technical Notes (ITN) 11 and 12 -- concerning data levels and header keywords, respectively -- on the IRIS website: \url{https://iris.lmsal.com/documents.html}.}.
+In fact, CRISPEX can handle any synthetic or observational data cube, provided it has been formatted according to either the legacy LP format, the SOLARNET-compliant FITS format, or the IRIS FITS format (e.g., IRIS SJI-formatted SDO and Hinode data, or IRIS SG-formatted Bifrost cubes).